federicoambrosino/web-site/_posts/notes/2017-04-12-note-on-Lie-derivatives-and-divergences.md

 \newcommand{\pd}{\partial}
 \newcommand{\Lie}{\mathcal{L}}
 </script>
-One of Saul Teukolsky's favorite pieces of advices is if you're ever stuck, try integrating by parts.
+One of Saul Teukolsky's favorite pieces of advice is if you're ever stuck, try integrating by parts.
 If we're working with a covariant derivative $$\cd_a$$, and we have some tensor quantities $$S, T$$ under an integral, then every calculus student knows that we can move the